vmelachervu/generator-trinity/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 ---
-name: 💥 Report an issue
+name: "\U0001F4A5 Report an issue"
-about: Report a problem with JHipster itself.
+about: Report a problem in Tinity Web App Generator
+title: ''
+labels: ''
+assignees: ''

 ---

 <!--
 - Please follow the issue template below for bug reports.
-- If you have a support request rather than a bug, please use [Stack Overflow](http://stackoverflow.com/questions/tagged/jhipster) with the JHipster tag.
+- If you have a support request rather than a bug, please use [Stack Overflow](http://stackoverflow.com/questions/tagged/jhipster) with the Tinity tag.
 - For bug reports it is mandatory to run the command `jhipster info` in your project's root folder, and paste the result here.
 - Tickets opened without any of these pieces of information will be **closed** without any explanation.
 -->